sa-lee/easel/gg.md

 `data.frame` and any method for effeciently computing on that object type is discarded when constructing a plot.

-Using the layered grammar approach resuls in grammar elements such as stats and geoms that are not independent components of a plot object and instead imply each other.
+The current ggplot2 API has constructors for geoms and stats that provide high-level conveniences, such as a geom implying a stat.
 For example, `geom_bar` implies `stat_count` or `geom_histogram` implies `stat_bin` and so on.
 These are convienient for the user most of the time but can cause confusion (i.e. using `stat_identity` to enable rectangle heights to be proprotional to a values of a varialbe for a bar chart).
-This also results in an ineffeciency as the stat methods perform transformations on the data that are not necessarily optimal.
+It would be better to separate convenience constructors from the construction of the actual grammar components.

+Semantically, the layering of grammar components to create a plot is somewhat at odds with the now established fluent, pipeline-based grammars like dplyr.
+Coincidentally, dplyr also provides an abstraction that would solve some of the problems mentioned above.

-## What would a fluent grammar of graphics API look like?
+## What are the potential benefits of a fluent grammar of graphics API?

 Or can we make a verb based API based on the grammar of graphics and `ggplot2` that: